-Grade 12 Credit (.5) This class has been designed for the college bound students.
+This class has been designed for the college bound students.
 It introduces them to the experience of attending a college lecture class.
 The history of the United States will be covered from 1960 to the present.
 Current events will also be part of class discussion.
-A component of this class will be completion of eighteen (18) volunteer service hours.